-A message workshop helps people from different departments come together to discuss, debate and agree-upon messages to deliver in communications initiatives, particularly for media relations and internal communications campaigns.
+A message workshop helps people come together to discuss, debate and agree upon their messages to deliver in communications initiatives, particularly for media relations and internal communications campaigns.
 All too often, these types of workshops tilt toward the most vocal of participants, or grow paralysed because it turns into a detailed writing exercise.
 Instead, this workshop uses a variety of small team exercises to lift concepts and potential messages to the surface, so the team democratically can choose the best and most appropriate messages.

 Anyone with knowledge, experience or expertise of the topic, particularly those who are fluent with ideas and concepts they want conveyed in the campaign, no matter the audience.
 Team members may come from any of the following areas: